HAS-Tools-Fall2020/homework-tyferre/Submissions/ferre_week6.md

 Ty   8/27   Assignment 6

 ---------
+## &#x1F604; &#x1F44D;

+Factorio?
+I don't know of this game.
+Probably best I not look it up until December.
+I am staying exactly 2 days ahead of this class.
+The good news is that teaching python does force one to learn it #goals.

+___
 ## Week 6, rushed this week ... started playing Factorio ... weekend disappeared

 *my algorithm gets continually simpler as I lose faith in statistics*